Do you long to open your heart?

 Level of Difficulty: Intermediate-Advanced

-Prep Pose: Bridge Pose (Setu Bandha Sarvangasana)
+Prep Pose: Bridge Pose (Setu Bandha Sarvangasana) and Camel Pose (Ustrasana)

 The 1st wheel ever found was in modern day Iraq dating back to 3500 B.C.
-This first wheel was a potters wheel and 300 years later was transformed for use in transportation and farming.
+This wheel was a potters wheel and 300 years later was transformed for use in transportation and farming.
 It’s pretty amazing that this prehistoric invention is so widely used today.

 The wheel’s function has revolutionized how we get shit done.
 We can get to places faster using less resources all while optimizing space.
 It has helped civilization thrive and grow through farming and to become global citizens via transportation.